The choice between these two tools can be outlined by two fundamental questions:

-However, if you want to import your data from Excel spreadsheet into the map (in the form of variable spatial features - points, lines, polygons, rectangles, hexagons); if you want to enrich your map layers with new data form Excel spreadsheets; if you want to export map data from shapefiles to Excel spreadsheets; if you want to update your Excel tables with data from map layers, I would suggest you to use the GIS.XL add-in.
+However, if you want to import your data from Excel spreadsheet to map (in the form of spatial features - points, lines, polygons, rectangles, hexagons); if you want to enrich your map layers with new data form Excel spreadsheets; if you want to export map data from shapefiles to Excel spreadsheets; if you want to update your Excel tables with data from map layers, I would suggest you to use the GIS.XL add-in.

 Are you working with other products of ArcGIS platform (do you have ArcGIS Online account)?

 If you work with other ArcGIS products, you probably have the ArcGIS Online account.
 In this case, ArcGIS Maps for Office is an effective extension of the ArcGIS platform to MS Office environment.
 If you want to visualize and share Excel data within the ArcGIS platform, the choice is clear.